Takumi Akiyama

-Takumi Akiyama (秋山 拓巳, Akiyama Takumi) is a Japanese professional baseball pitcher for the Hanshin Tigers in Japan's Nippon Professional Baseball.
+Takumi Akiyama (秋山 拓巳, Akiyama Takumi) is a Japanese former professional baseball pitcher.
+He previously played for the Hanshin Tigers of Nippon Professional Baseball (NPB).

-Early baseball career
+Amateur career

 Takumi's interest in baseball started when he was 3 as he played catch with his dad in the suburbs of Marugame City.
 He initially played little league baseball for the Imazu Junior Sports Club, but when his family had to move to Ehime, he joined the Saijō Juniors and even got to compete in national tournaments.
 He continued playing for the Saijō Seniors, and also got selected to play for the national team in an international tournament in his last year in junior high.
 He grew up a Yomiuri Giants fan as he lived in an area that only broadcasts Giants games.

 He continued to play for Saijō High School where he excelled both as a hitter and pitcher.
 He batted cleanup from his first year, and as the senior ace pitcher, he carried his team in the prefectural and regional tournaments, all the way to both the Spring and Summer Koshien tournaments of 2009.
 Despite not making the finals of both national tournaments, he finished high school with an impressive 48 home run record which earned him the nickname "Iyo Godzilla" (Godzilla from Ehime).

-Hanshin Tigers
+Professional career

-He was the Hanshin Tigers' 4th round pick in the 2009 annual professional baseball draft.
+Akiyama was the Hanshin Tigers' 4th round pick in the 2009 annual professional baseball draft.
 He signed a 40 million yen contract with the Tigers for a starting annual salary of 6 million yen, and was assigned jersey number 27.